microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 ## General tuning algorithms for NAS

-Like hyperparameter tuning, a relatively general algorithms for NAS is required.
+Like hyperparameter tuning, a relatively general algorithm for NAS is required.
 The general programming interface makes this task easier to some extent.
 We have a RL-based tuner algorithm for NAS from our contributors.
 We expect efforts from community to design and implement better NAS algorithms.

 [__TODO__] More tuning algorithms for NAS.